 Now I have two new historic newspapers to search, in a location I know my ancestors lived.
 The titles seen at bottom in orange are direct links to the papers at Chronicling America.

 Search the Growth of Newspapers site at this link.
 In addition to searching by place and date, users can also search by publication language (Spanish, German, Chineses, Swedish, Italian, French) and by publication frequency.

 Mapping Newspapers with Big Data

 Thanks to the staff of the Rural West Initiative, Bill Lane Center for the American West: Dan Chang, Krissy Clark, Yuankai Ge, Geoff McGhee, Yinfeng Qin and Jason Wang.
 Their project was documenting journalism but it benefits genealogists in a big way too.
 I’ve waxed on before about using Chronicling America and about how much I enjoy newspaper research.
-Try mapping newspapers at Chronicling America and let me know if it helps.
+Give mapping newspapers at Chronicling America a try.